Why is SIOP so important?

 All of this 'preparation' happens before the next stage.

-Stage Two: Teaching a Learner centered Lesson
+Stage Two: Teaching a Learner-centered Lesson

 The features and components of SIOP can also help us when we teach.
 Caleb Gattegno used to say, "the question is not how can I teach but how can I help these people learn."

-SIOP nudges teachers to engage students more meaningfully, get students to do more practicing,
+SIOP nudges teachers to engage students more meaningfully, get students to do more practicing, modify instruction to meet students' needs, and communicate constantly with students.

 SIOP has nothing to do with dumbing down language and content.
 In fact, this framework challenges teachers to up the rigor with both language and content.